ChithoreTanay1/SoftwareDevelopmentProject/Doc.md

 # 🎮 Real-Time Quiz & Voting App
 A FastAPI + WebSocket Kahoot-style quiz system running locally.

 This project is a lightweight, real-time quiz and voting platform inspired by Kahoot.
 It enables hosts to run interactive quizzes while players join via a room code and participate live using WebSockets.
 The application is designed for **local hosting**, making it ideal for classroom use, demos, or small events.

 ---

+📘 Requirements & Planning
+1. 📄 Requirement Specification
+Functional Requirements

+Host can create a quiz room.

+System generates a unique room code.

+Players can join using the room code.

+Nicknames must be validated according to host rules.

+Real-time communication between host and players via WebSockets.

+Players must submit one answer per question.

+Duplicate answers must be prevented.

+Host must control the flow of the game (start, next question, finish).

+Leaderboard must be created when game ends.

+System must store session results for later viewing.

+Non-Functional Requirements

+Must support at least 50 simultaneous players with <50ms latency.

+All messages must follow a strict JSON schema.

+Database writes must be atomic and safe (ACID compliance).

+System must run offline or on localhost.

+Must survive WebSocket reconnect events.

+Should require minimal setup.

+---